 Cone Footwork Drills

 Training cones are a simple, but effective agility equipment that can be used on and off the court to improve footwork.
 For a basic cone drill, the coach or parent should place several cones on the baseline, making sure there is enough space between each cone.
 Kids should move around the cones in circles, using quick small steps.
 It’s essential to take advantage of pivoting toes to change direction quickly.
 This drill should be done in both directions, clock-wise and counter-clockwise, and it should be repeated several times with minimal breaks.
 Cone drills are super simple.
 We like cones more than tennis ball placeholders because it’s far harder to slip and fall on a cone.
 We recommend this set of disc training cones.

 Starting Tennis Footwork Drills from a Young Age Makes a Difference

 To sum it up, having good footwork is a key to success and this aspect of the game needs a lot of practice and dedication.
+It’s essential that footwork drills take up at least a small portion of training sessions when your child is starting tennis lessons.
 Ivan Lendl, one of the greatest tennis players of all time, once said: “It doesn’t matter how good your shots are if you can’t get to the ball.”
 The sooner kids and junior players start proper footwork training, the faster they will improve in other parts of their game such as strokes, strategy, and the mental side of tennis.
 These developmental skills fall hand in hand more than you’d think!
 Now that you know some great footwork drills, check out our Favorite Hitting Drills and Tennis Games for Kids.